 In this position, the meditator has his legs folded straight back, with his ankles beneath the “bum”.
 While most people cannot sit in this position comfortably for very long—the addition of some cushions –such as zabutons—changes the picture completely!
 Usually an ample cushion is placed under the knees, another under the ankles, and a third cushion under the bum—between it and the ankles.

-Another solution is a padded meditation bench (also known as a Zen kneeling meditation bench).
+Another solution is our Meditation Bench (also known as a seiza kneeling meditation bench).
 This bench provides a simple and comfortable way to sit for meditation, allowing you to sit easily with your spine straight, yet relaxed.
 The bench allows you to use less cushions and more evenly supports your bum, taking all of the weight off your ankles and most of the weight off your knees, for more comfort over a longer meditation period.

 Some meditation benches having angled legs and some with rounded legs.
 In both cases however, correct use of the bench will position your hips leaning slightly forward, comfortably We offer meditation benches with both angled and rounded legs and we have benches with folding legs, allowing the bench to be compactly stored when not in use.